jessicaayers/Project-1/README.md

 # Exploratory Data Analysis

+An exploratory data analysis was done using three endpoints.
+Three data frames are returned for movie titles containing the word “red” for years 2000, 2010, and 2020.
+A combined data frame was created and printed.

 ``` r
 redData1 <- contactFunction(s = "red", y = 2000)$RandomDF
 redData2 <- contactFunction(s = "red", y = 2010)$RandomDF